ibraheem-zeer/Mastering_JavaScript_in_20_Days/Day4.W3.md

 **Note :** every thing in module is a privete and if we make somthing public we use export keyword , so anything we export is public

+**Note :** impossible to have more than one ES6 Modules in the same file